 Edward Fairfax Rochester Quotes in Jane Eyre

 The Jane Eyre quotes below are all either spoken by Edward Fairfax Rochester or refer to Edward Fairfax Rochester.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Penguin Classics edition of Jane Eyre published in 2006.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one:).

 Chapter 14 Quotes